 View and Download LFD Lists

 The LFD list is a consolidated list of all LFDs distributed to communities for a specific FIRM or DFIRM effective date.
 The LFD list is prepared biweekly on predetermined Letters of Final Determination dates, six months prior to the FIRM/DFIRM effective date.

 The available LFD lists are listed below by year.
 For the LFD you are interested in, click the year the LFD became effective to view the appropriate FEMA Library record, which is organized by FIRM/DFIRM effective date.

 The LFD list can provide the user with the following helpful information:

 CID: Community Identification Number

 State: State in which the community is located

 Community Name: Community name and type (City, Village, etc.)

-60.3 Existing: The section of the Code of Federal Regulations (CFR)—Title 44, Chapter 1, Section 60.3, or 44 CFR 60.3—that the community is already enforcing, as a participant in the NFIP, based on the information shown on the current, effective FIRM
+Title 44 of the Code of Federal Regulations (CFR) 60.3 Existing: The section of the CFR,—Chapter 1, Section 60.3, or 44 CFR 60.3—that the community is already enforcing, as a participant in the National Flood Insurance Program, based on the information shown on the current, effective FIRM

 Letter Type: The type of LFD that was sent to the community